TehPeGaSuS/TOI/Hookupz/Privacy_Policy.md

 ---

-## 3. Voice and Video Calls (Third-Party Services)
+## 3. Voice and Video Communications

+### 3.1 Voice Calls (Built-In)
+Hookupz.win provides **built-in voice calling functionality** as part of the platform.

+- Voice communications may be processed by the platform’s underlying software (Mattermost)
+- Audio data is transmitted to facilitate real-time communication between users
+- We do not actively record voice calls unless required for security, moderation, or legal compliance

+Voice communications are subject to this Privacy Policy and applicable data protection laws.

+---

+### 3.2 Video Calls (Third-Party Services)
-Voice and video calls are provided via **third-party services** integrated into the platform.
+Video calling functionality on Hookupz.win is provided via **third-party services** integrated into the platform.

-- Audio and video streams may be processed by these third parties
+- Video and associated audio streams may be processed directly by third-party providers
-- We do **not** control how third-party providers process your data
+- We do not control how third-party providers collect, store, or process data
-- Their privacy practices are governed by their own privacy policies
+- The privacy practices of these providers are governed by their own privacy policies

-By using voice or video features, you acknowledge and accept this data processing.
+By using video call features, you acknowledge that your data may be processed by external services and agree to their applicable terms and privacy policies.

 ---